qlem/qlstatus/README.md

 - `%B` battery
 - `%W` wireless

-Make sur that the modules present in the format string are enabled.
+Make sur that the modules present in the format string are **enabled**.

+### Critical threshold
+For modules that have a critical threshold (battery, cpu usage, temperature and memory), you can enable the support of the spectrwm colors `enable_spectrwm_colors = 1` then set the index of the desired spectrwm foreground color `critical_color_index = n` to use when the module value reach the critical threshold.

 ## Dependencies
 - libc